 - Disturbed vision

 - High temperature

-Other possible nutrients that plant based eaters may need to supplement:-
+Other nutrients you may need

 - IODINE – Found in seaweeds and iodised salt.